 Have final say in hiring decisions as outlined in Section B.10.3.

-Outline the means of appeal process as seen in Section B.12: Means of Appeal.
+Outline the means of appeal process as seen in Section B.12.

 The Hiring Committee Chair shall remain the same through all interviews.

 An exception is made for FREC hiring where the position of Chair may rotate through members of FREC Committee, including but not limited to the Orientation Chair and Chief FREC, as needed.